phoenixfeder/fc-com/TestPlan.md

 We want to keep over 20% code coverage.

+Our metrics-tools informed us that the verifyResetPassword-Method from the AccountServicePasswordReset-Class had a high score on Coupling-Between-Object-Metrics and the editAccount-Method had a high n-path-complexity.
+So we according to our TestPlan we refactored those Methods to satisfy the quality requirements.

+They also noticed that we used the term "password" as part of our variables, which could mean hardcoded credentials.
+We investigated that issue, but came to the conclusion, that there are no security issues and disabled that rule manually.

 ## 12. Risks, Dependencies, Assumptions, and Constraints

 | Risk                                                                            | Mitigation Strategy          | Contingency (Risk is realized) |